 New Budget Request of \$3 million to provide for the implementation of Intelligent Transportation System (ITS) Strategic Plan.
-This project will utilize elements such as Advanced Traffic Management Systems (ATMS), Advanced Traveler Information Systems (ATIS), Road Weather Information Systems (RWIS) and others (CCTV, MIST) to improve mobility and enhance safety of the City's road network.
+This project will utilize elements such as Advanced Traffic Management Systems (ATMS), Advanced Traveller Information Systems (ATIS), Road Weather information systems (RWIS) and others (CCTV, MIST) to improve mobility and enhance safety of the City's road network.
 Project will be 100 per cent funded by Pay-As-You-Go.
-Operating Impact of Capital: None.